 The financial services industry touches all people’s lives in one way or another by way of workplace benefits, college savings accounts, business loans, tax preparation, home mortgages, and all manner of investments.
 Financial services firms serve people in periods of joy and stress, providing stability, stewardship, opportunity, and security.

 For this reason, inbound marketing can be very effective for firms in this field.
 After all, the field of potential customers is incredibly vast.

 For financial services firms looking to get found online through organic search, the right content strategy can drive qualified traffic to your site.

 However, developing a sound strategy is not easy.
 Publishing without regular cadence, without on-page SEO best practices, and without an overarching strategic vision will not bring in the results you’re looking for.

-A full content marketing strategy will require research into industry keywords, deep knowledge of your competitors, and a fully-realized brand identity.
-Still, you can get started with your content marketing initiative by focusing on one question: What questions are your customers asking?
+A full inbound marketing strategy will require research into industry keywords, deep knowledge of your competitors, and a fully-realized brand identity.
+Still, you can get started with your inbound marketing initiative by focusing on one question: What questions are your customers asking?

 They Ask, You Answer